MarcusRoeckrath/fbtr64toolbox/README.md

-reconnect       : Reconnects to internet. reboot          : Reboots the fritzbox. savefbconfig    : Stores the fritzbox configuration to your home directory; default filename:
+reconnect       : Reconnects to internet. reboot          : Reboots the fritzbox. savefbconfig    : Stores the fritzbox configuration to your home (or /tmp) directory.
+                  Default filename:
                   "fritzbox_<model>_<serialno>_<firmwareversion>_<date_time>.config".
-                  Use (see below) --fbconffile* options for modifying path and filename and setting mandatory password.
+                  Use (see below) --fbconffile* options to modify path and filename and set mandatory password.
 Command does not work on fritzboxes with enabled "second factor authentication". updateinfo      : Informations about fritzbox firmware updates. tr69info        : Informations about provider managed updates via TR-069.